 Alexander Bublik vs. Marcos Giron: Prediction and Match Betting Odds | Chengdu Open

-On Tuesday, Alexander Bublik (No. 29 in the world) meets Marcos Giron (No. 64) in the Round of 32 of the Chengdu Open.
+On Wednesday, Marcos Giron (No. 64 in the world) faces Alexander Bublik (No. 29) in the Round of 32 of the Chengdu Open.

-Bublik is the favorite (-155) in this match, compared to the underdog Giron, who is +120.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!